-In much of the world before Islam, there was a great deal of mistreatment of children, the worst of which was infanticide; the killing of children soon after birth.

-his was practised for fear of destitution, as sacrifices to false gods, or for preventing social disgrace with the birth of a daughter.
+In much of the world before Islam, there was a great deal of mistreatment, the worst of which was infanticide; the killing of children soon after birth.
+This was practiced for fear of destitution, as sacrifices to false gods, or for preventing social disgrace with the birth of a daughter.